SKasiViswanadham/Solar-Inverter-Using-SG3524-PWM/README.md

-🔋 Solar Inverter Using SG3524 PWM Controller
+# 🔋 Solar Inverter Using SG3524 PWM Controller

-📌 Project Overview
+## 📌 Project Overview

-This project presents the design and implementation of a 12V DC to AC Solar Inverter System using the SG3524 PWM controller IC.
-The system converts solar energy stored in a battery into usable AC power for low-power household applications.
+This project presents the design and hardware implementation of a **12V DC to AC Solar Inverter** using the SG3524 PWM controller IC.
+The system converts solar energy stored in a rechargeable battery into usable AC power for low-power applications.

-The project includes:

-Circuit design and modelling

-Proteus simulation

-Hardware implementation

-Component-level technical analysis
+The inverter operates at 50Hz and uses a push-pull topology with a step-up transformer to generate AC output.

+---

-⚙️ System Architecture
+## ⚙️ System Architecture

-Solar Panel → Charge Controller → Battery → PWM Inverter Circuit → Step-Up Transformer → AC Output
+Solar Panel → Charge Controller → 12V Battery → SG3524 PWM Inverter → TIP41 Transistors → Step-Up Transformer → AC Output

+---

-🧩 Key Components
+## 🧩 Components Used

-12V, 10W Solar Panel
+* 12V, 10W Solar Panel

-12V, 4.5Ah Rechargeable Battery
+* 12V, 4.5Ah Rechargeable Battery

-SG3524 PWM Controller IC
+* SG3524 PWM Controller IC

-TIP41 NPN Power Transistors
+* TIP41 NPN Power Transistors

-1N4007 Diode
+* 1N4007 Diode
+* Resistors (100K, 4.7K, 100Ω, 1K, 20K)
+* Capacitors (0.1µF, 0.01µF, 100µF)

-Step-Up Transformer
+* Step-Up Transformer

-Passive components (Resistors, Capacitors)
+* Breadboard & Connecting Wires

+---

-🔁 Working Principle
+## 🔁 Working Principle

-Solar panel charges the 12V battery.
+1. The solar panel charges the 12V rechargeable battery.

-SG3524 generates 50Hz PWM signals.
+2. The SG3524 IC generates 50Hz PWM signals.

-TIP41 transistors operate in push-pull configuration.
+3. The PWM signals drive two TIP41 transistors in push-pull configuration.

-Transformer steps up 12V AC to higher AC voltage.
+4. The transformer steps up the 12V AC to a higher AC voltage.

-Output measured ≈ 11.19V AC (as per hardware testing).
+5. The output is supplied to small AC loads.

+---

-🧮 Frequency Calculation
+## 🧮 Frequency Calculation

+The inverter frequency is determined by RT and CT values:

 Frequency = 1 / (2 × RT × CT)

 RT = 100KΩ
 CT = 0.1µF

-Output frequency ≈ 50Hz

-💻 Software Used

-Proteus 8 Professional
-(TL494 used in simulation due to SG3524 library limitation)

-🛠 Hardware Implementation

-The hardware prototype includes:

-Solar charging section

-Sealed lead-acid battery

-Breadboard inverter circuit

-Transformer output stage

-📊 Results

-Stable 50Hz PWM output

-AC output ≈ 11.19V

-Successful DC to AC conversion

-Functional prototype tested

-📈 Future Improvements

-Replace TIP41 with MOSFETs for higher efficiency

-Add MPPT charge controller

-Add microcontroller-based monitoring

-Improve waveform to pure sine wave

-Add LCD voltage display

-Design PCB instead of breadboard

-🌱 Applications

-Rural power backup

-Small household loads

-Renewable energy education

-UPS systems

-Low-power emergency supply

-📚 References

-(Include your 5 papers listed in the report)
+Calculated frequency ≈ 50Hz

+---

+## 📊 Results

+* Stable PWM operation at 50Hz
+* AC Output measured ≈ 11.19V
+* Successful DC to AC conversion
+* Hardware prototype tested and validated

+---

+## 🛠 Hardware Implementation

+The project was implemented on a breadboard and tested using:

+* Solar charging section
+* Sealed lead-acid battery
+* PWM inverter circuit
+* Transformer output stage

+---

+## 🌱 Advantages

+* Renewable energy based system
+* Simple and low-cost design
+* Suitable for small household loads
+* Can be used as backup power supply

+---

+## 🚀 Future Improvements

+* Replace BJT (TIP41) with MOSFETs for higher efficiency
+* Add MPPT charge controller
+* Convert square wave to pure sine wave
+* Add LCD monitoring system
+* Design custom PCB

+---

+## 📚 References

+[1] M. Ranjan, S. S. Bidgar, P. P. Satish, W. A. Bibhishan, and M. Kalgonde, “Solar Inverter Project,” International Journal of Advanced Research in Science, Communication and Technology (IJARSCT), vol. 3, no. 9, May 2023.

+[2] I. N. Abubakar and Jonahs, “Design and Implementation of a 1.5 kVA Solar Powered Inverter,” Journal of Science Technology and Education, vol. 8, no. 3, Sept.
+2021, ISSN: 2277-0011.

+[3] N. Siddiqui, M. Anwar, J. Akhtar, E. Asif, M. Rehan, and T. Khan, “Design and Implementation of Solar Panel MPPT with Inverter and Battery Towards Load Side,” International Journal of Scientific Research in Science and Technology, ISSN: 2395-6011 (Print), 2395-602X (Online).

+[4] F. O. Ehiagwina, A. S. Nafiu, I. S. Olatinwo, O. O. Kehinde, and M. A. Ibrahim, “Development and Installation of a 1.5 kVA Solar Powered Inverter System for a Mini-ICT Centre,” International Journal of Circuit, Computing and Networking, vol. 2, no. 2, pp. 01-09, 2021.

+[5] P. Prakash, S. Nandha Kumar, K. Sathish Kumar, and S. Sreejith, “IoT Based Smart Solar Inverter for Solar Power Generation,” International Journal of Advance Research, Ideas and Innovations in Technology, vol. 9, no. 2, 2023, ISSN: 2454-132X.